l-jdavies/100_days_of_code/log.md

 ## Day 48: July 16: 2020
 **Today's challenge:**
 Finished adding the additional features to the TTT walk through and started on implementing the bonus features.
 I'm enjoying thinking about how to work with an OOP approach.

+## Day 49: July 17: 2020
+**Today's challenge:**
+Finished implementing the bonus features to my TTT game but I need to refactor.
+Will spend this afternoon working on my Notion presentation.